dmall5595/SchedulingApp/README.md

 ## Build Instructions

 To run app, first verify you are running at least node 6.9.x and npm 3.x.x by running `node -v` and `npm -v` in a terminal/console window.
-If you need to install, you can download [here.](https://nodejs.org/en/download/)
+If you need to install either, you can download both [here.](https://nodejs.org/en/download/)

 Once you have that installed go to the directory where the project is located and enter `npm install`